Minimax Estimation of the $L_1$ Distance: Introduction

-Our main contributions in this paper are the following: \begin{enumerate} \item We apply the \emph{Approximation} methodology to construct minimax rate-optimal estimators with linear complexity for $L_1(P,Q)$ when $Q$ is known, and show that for any fixed $Q$, our estimator performs with $n$ samples at least as well as the plug-in estimator with $n\ln n$ samples.
+Our main contributions in this paper are the following: \begin{enumerate} \item We apply the approximation-based method to construct minimax rate-optimal estimators with computational complexity $O(n \ln n)$ for $\|P-Q\|_1$ when $Q$ is known, and show that for any fixed $Q$, our estimator performs with $n$ samples at least as well as the plug-in estimator with $n\ln n$ samples.
 Precisely, the performance of the plug-in estimator for any fixed $Q$ is dictated by the functional $\sum_{i = 1}^S q_i \wedge \sqrt{\frac{q_i}{n}}$, while that of the minimax rate-optimal estimator is dictated by the functional $\sum_{i = 1}^S q_i \wedge \sqrt{\frac{q_i}{n \ln n}}$.
-Furthermore, we show that \emph{any} plug-in approach does not work.
-As we argue in Lemma~\ref{lemma.separateplugin}, for estimating $L_1(P,Q)$ with known $Q$, for any distribution estimate $\hat{P}$ constructed from the samples from $P$, the estimator $L_1(\hat{P},Q)$ does not achieve the minimax rates in the worst case if $\hat{P}$ does not depend on $Q$.
+Furthermore, we show that \emph{any} plug-in estimator would not achieve the same performance as our algorithm does.
+As we argue in Lemma~\ref{lemma.separateplugin}, for estimating $\|P-Q\|_1$ with known $Q$, for any distribution estimate $\hat{P}$ constructed from the samples from $P$, the estimator $\|\hat{P}-Q\|_1$ does not achieve the minimax rates in the worst case if $\hat{P}$ does not depend on $Q$.
 Concretely, the performance of any plug-in rule $\hat{P}$ behaves essentially as the MLE in the worst case.